01/09/2020 by Sian Thomas 0 Comments

 Fundamental to success in any business is the ability to make sales so with this in mind just how is your business geared towards making sales?

-Thinking about this does not mean you have to break out into sweat as to how you will go about this.
-It will come as no surprise how many people have (sometimes justifiably) negative feelings towards sales people and therefore this extends to the feeling of dread from business owners when it comes to the act making sales...but it doesn't have to be this way.
+It will come as no surprise how many people have justifiably negative feelings towards sales people and this often translates to the feelings of dread from business owners when it comes to undertaking sales activity, but it doesn't have to be this way.

 Having spent my entire 20+ year career in numerous sales roles it’s crazy to consider just how far we have come in terms of what it takes to become successful.
 We all have many stories of when selling has gone badly for us, but how about when it has gone well?
-As a consumer I'm always impressed by a seamless sales process whereby I've felt good about a purchase I've made and more often than not the whole sales interaction has always started way sooner than I've ever anticipated.
-It's with this in mind I wanted to explore the act of selling a little further and consider how the process can be made to feel more engaged, connected and human to ensure the best results for all, which will hopefully reduce anxiety that is commonly felt around the topic.
+As a consumer I'm always impressed by a seamless sales process whereby I've felt good about a purchase I've made and more often than not the whole sales interaction has always started way sooner than I've expected.
+It's with this in mind I wanted to explore the act of selling a little further and consider how the process can be made to feel more engaging, connected and above all human to ensure the best results for everyone involved.
+All for the purpose of reducing the feelings of anxiety that is commonly felt around the topic.

-The internet is awash with sales statistics that will stop you in your tracks to illustrate this point.
-For instance you will have heard that as a result of the internet anywhere between 70% and 90% of the purchase decision is made before a buyer engages with a sales person (the number varies of course according to the source of the information).
+The internet is flooded with sales statistics to illustrate this point.
+For instance you may have heard that as a result of the internet explosion in recent years, anywhere between 70% and 90% of the purchase decision is made before a buyer engages with a sales representative (this number varies according to the source of the information).

 This means that the whole process has been disrupted and never has it been more important to align the sales and marketing functions in accordance with the buyer's journey.
-Every touch point must be designed to create a positive experience so that customer conversions follow naturally rather than having to employ pressure tactics that cause many to baulk when they think of selling and sales people.
+Every touch point you make with your audience must be designed to create a positive experience so that customer conversions follow naturally rather than having to employ pressure tactics that cause many to baulk when they think of selling and sales people.

-If you run the clock back a few months you would have never anticipated that we would be enduring the ground swell that is the covid-19 pandemic meaning that our priorities have shifted since the year began.
+And it's never been so critical to better serve your clients.
+If you run the clock back several months you couldn't have ever anticipated that we'd be enduring the ground swell that is the covid-19 pandemic meaning that our priorities have shifted since the year began.
 Simply surviving the commercial impact and keeping our heads above water means we are doing something well.
-Never has it been more important to reach out and make the buying experience more human and that is why I jumped at the chance to participate in Hubspot's “Lions” Pipeline Generation Programme.
+It has never been more important to reach out and make the buying experience more human and that is why I jumped at the chance to participate in Hubspot's “Lions” Pipeline Generation Programme.

 Core to the programme is how we reach out and connect with those businesses we can help.
 As mentioned previously our priorities have changed and the ability to get our prospects attention is becoming increasingly challenging so during the programme we were challenged to do exactly that and consider how we can cut through the noise.